-- 1. Harness - Be sure to install the stop switch lock to the stop switch, and attach the stop switch lanyard securely to the operator or to the operator's PFD (Personal Flotation Device.) - 6.
+- Be sure to install the stop switch lock to the stop switch, and attach the stop switch lanyard securely to the operator or to the operator's PFD (Personal Flotation Device.) - 7.
 Set the control lever in the Neutral position.

-- 7. Pull the starter handle slowly until you feel engagement, keep pulling till you feel less resistance.
-Then pull it quickly. - 8.
-After engine starts, do not reinstall flywheel cover and top cowl.
+- Pull the starter handle slowly until you feel engagement, keep pulling till you feel less resistance.
+Then pull it quickly. - 9.
+After engine starts, do not reinstall the recoil starter and top cowl.